Walter White Jr.: Season 5

-After Skyler, Jr., and Holly return home, Jr. explains that Fring's illicit activities are the subject of a media frenzy and that the DEA believes the danger against Hank and Marie Schrader has abated.
+After Skyler, Jr., and Holly return home, Jr. explains that Fring's illicit activities are the subject of a media frenzy and that the DEA believes the danger against Hank and Marie has abated.
 Walt and Jr. retrieve Walt's Pontiac Aztek from an auto repair shop.
 Walt impulsively sells the Aztek to the mechanic for $50, leases a new Chrysler 300 for himself, and later leases a new Dodge Challenger for Jr. Jr. remains oblivious to his father's criminal activities until Marie (who already knows, along with Hank, and is confident that Walt is in Hank's custody) forces Skyler to reveal the whole truth to her son.
 Upon learning of his father's connection with Hank's death, Jr. mistakenly concludes that he killed Hank.
 Feeling betrayed, Jr. calls 911 when Walt fends off Skyler's knife attack, forcing Walt to leave and eventually end up on the most wanted list.
 Disillusioned by his father's criminal activities, Jr. adopts the "Flynn" alias permanently.
 Months later, Walt learns that Skyler and Flynn have left their house for a small apartment.
 He telephones Flynn and says that he is going to send money to Flynn's friend Louis, who should give it to Flynn, who should give it to Skyler.
-However, an enraged Flynn refuses, tells his father to die soon, and hangs up.
+An enraged Flynn refuses, tells his father to die soon, and hangs up.
 Walt coerces Gretchen and Elliott Schwartz to place his remaining $9.72 million in a trust fund for Flynn.
 The next day, after visiting Skyler for the final time, before leaving Walt solemnly watches from afar as Flynn arrives home from school, accepting the fact that he wants nothing more to do with his father.

+Series creator Vince Gilligan speculated in an interview that after the events of the series, the character is likely writing a book about his father.